 Pickpocketing is a known issue on the Yucatan Peninsula, but it’s no worse than that of many other major cities and popular tourist destinations.
 To reduce your chances of becoming a target, leave your valuables, such as expensive watches and jewelry, at home.

 It’s also smart to stash your cash in a safe place when you’re out and about.
-Don’t leave your wallet visible in your back pocket, and keep purses zipped up so pickpocketers can’t take advantage.
+Don’t leave your wallet visible in your back pocket, and keep purses zipped up so pickpockets can’t take advantage.
 You could also split your cash between your purse/wallet, a pocket, and even a shoe, so if the worst happens, you’ll still have a few notes tucked away to get back to your hotel safely.

 #2: Keep Your Wits About You